Succession Depression: 7 'Succession' spin-offs we'd love to see

-Netizens have coined it ‘Succession Depression,’ and honestly?
+Netizens have coined the end of the HBO hit show a ‘Succession Depression,’ and honestly?
 We get it.
 To fill the private-jet-shaped hole in our hearts as we reminisce over the last #SuccessionSundays, here are 7 Succession spin-offs we’d love to see next.

 As Succession saw its last and final episode at the end of last month, fans are finding themselves lost and without purpose, like a Tomelette without any Greggs.